Name and Status

 17. The maximum term of office for a Chair or Vice-Chair, from the time of adoption of this constitution, will be three years.

 Annual General Meeting

-18. The AGM shall take place in October of each year, immediately after a SG meeting.
+18. The AGM shall take place in March of each year, immediately after an SG meeting, with the exception of 2016 when it shall follow the June SG meeting.

 19. The agenda and papers shall be sent out as far as possible seven days prior to the AGM.

 20. The AGM will approve a statement of the previous year’s income and expenditure, and a programme of work targets for the year ahead.